 Asexuals are, by definition, non-participants.
 (They have no conflict with sexual identity and have no sexual orientation.)

-According to this theory, the main conclusions.
-(Very briefly)
+According to this theory, the main conclusions are as follows: (Very briefly)

-All sexual identities & orientations are the outcomes of the geometric configurations of the magnetic poles inside the human body. ( The magnetic poles can have many configurations.)
+All sexual identities and orientations are the outcomes of the geometric configurations of the magnetic poles inside the human body. ( The magnetic poles can have many configurations.)

 Sexual identities.
 (Dichotomous scale)